lars-t-hansen/moz-sandbox/desbench/project/README.txt

 which is then a fast encryptor for that key.

-There are several variants of the partial evaluator, the last versions are descrypt8 and descrypt9.
-The latter generates (significantly) larger data tables but also a faster encryptor.
+There are several variants of the partial evaluator, the last versions are descrypt8m and descrypt9m.
+The latter generates (significantly) larger data tables but also a faster (by 15%) encryptor.
 YMMV.

 You need a reasonable scheme system.
 This was orginally (1996) developed for Chez Scheme, it has most recently (2017) been tested for